A Coast to Coast Walk

 <<>>

-To summarise, the Coast to Coast Walk is a must for everyone who likes long-distance walking.
-It was a great idea by Wainwright and a testament to his genius.
-It has stood the test of time to become one of the most popular walks in the world.
+In summary, the Coast to Coast Walk is a must for anyone who enjoys long-distance hiking.
+Wainwright’s vision was indeed ingenious, and the walk is a testament to his brilliance.
+Over time, it has become one of the most popular and iconic walks globally.

 “One should always have a definitive objective, in a walk as in life—it is so much more satisfying to reach a target by personal effort than to wander aimlessly.
 An objective is an ambition, and life without ambition is…..well, aimless wandering.”
 A. Wainwright.